 They basically “hire” the protagonist to bring Japan’s Otaku culture to their own fantasy world.

 Shield Hero is like this as well.
 Naofumi Iwatani, the MC, isn’t dead.
 Just transported to another world and given a mission while there.

 Magic Knight Rayearth, an influential, old school Isekai does this as well.

-In most other anime like
+In most other